dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 version and patch.
 You need a complete version to play the game;
 a patch is only an additional feature, which you can use by overwriting some files from complete version with new ones.
+Even with complete version, you still need original Dungeon Keeper CD to prepare the game for playing.

 Supported DK releases: